 Please note: The timescales for this project referred to on this website have been delayed by approximately six months to allow the doctors, nurses, therapists and managers involved to focus on responding to COVID-19.
-A new timetable will be presented to the programme board during August and this page will be updated after it has been agreed.
-For the latest update, please review the stakeholder update dated 12 August, which you can find at the bottom of this page.

 The NHS in the East of England and in North London is working together to review the services at Mount Vernon Cancer Centre.

 The Mount Vernon Cancer Centre is run by East and North Hertfordshire NHS Trust and delivered from a site in North Middlesex managed by the Hillingdon Hospitals NHS Foundation Trust.
 It is a standalone cancer centre and primarily serves a population of over 2 million people in Hertfordshire, south Bedfordshire, North West London and Berkshire.
 The patient pathways involve a large number of other hospitals and arrangements with several other NHS trusts.
 There is an extremely small number of patients who use the service from other parts of the country.
 The services are commissioned by NHS England’s Specialised Commissioning team and local Clinical Commissioning Groups.